 For example, you want to store an important figure in the Zettelstore that is encoded as a .png file.
 Since each zettel contains some metadata, e.g. the title of the figure, the question arises where these data should be stores.
 The solution is a .meta file with the same zettel identifier.
 Zettelstore recognizes this situation and reads in both files for the one zettel containing the figure.
 It maintains this relationship as long as theses files exists.

 Zettelstore contains some predefined zettel to work properly.
 The configuration zettel is one example.
 To render the builtin web interface, some templates are used, as well as a layout specification in CSS.
-The icon that visualizes an external link is a predefined SVG image.
+The icon that visualizes a broken image is a predefined GIF image.
 All of these are visible to the Zettelstore as zettel.

 One reason for this is to allow you to modify these zettel to adapt Zettelstore to your needs and visual preferences.